a-bison/wiper/README.md

 }
 ```

+Wiper requires the use of the [GUILD_MEMBERS intent](https://discordpy.readthedocs.io/en/stable/intents.html).

-Then, rerun the bot, and you're good to go.
+Once your bot user is set up, rerun `wiper.py`, and you're good to go.

 # Features